 Completing the lodge in 2001 spurred the idea of not only using it for ministry, but for lodging for other avid hunters like our family who loved to hunt Whitetail.
 This was the beginning of Quest Haven Lodge.
 The first season we opened the property for public hunts we were thrilled to shoot our first Whitetail Buck scoring 200” SCI.
 Hunters were excited and raved that the hunting was the best they had ever seen.
 Interest increased rapidly and word of mouth advertising brought more and more hunters to Quest Haven.

-As the number of hunters increased and the genetic foundation got stronger each year, Quest haven expanded to include two additional properties.
-Now hunting over 2200 arces, Quest Haven has over 40 deer in the SCI record book and many number one slots.
-This season the new all time world record wasshot scoring 659 5/8 “ SCI.
+As the number of hunters increased and the genetic foundation got stronger each year, Quest Haven expanded to include two additional properties.
+Now hunting over 2200 arces, Quest Haven has over 50 deer in the SCI record book and many number one slots.
+The all time world record was shot at Quest Haven scoring over 700” SCI.
 God has blessed us tremendously: a wonderful family, a flourishing family owned and operated business and a ministry that is having a positive impact on people’s lives.

-Quest Haven today hosts Christian summer camps for children and youth,support groups, Christian retreats, cooperate meetings and retreats, youth and children’s ministry opportunities, couples’ ministry, and adoption support.
-We have assisted in helping over 30 children from Ukraine to get adopted in the United States, including 3 children into our immediate family (Lena, Erik and Ana who have been with us 3 years and are 14, 16 and 17 years of age).
+Quest Haven today hosts Christian summer camps for children and youth, support groups, Christian retreats, cooperate meetings and retreats, youth and children’s ministry opportunities, couples’ ministry, and adoption support.
+We have assisted in helping over 30 children from Ukraine to get adopted in the United States, including 3 children into our immediate family (Lena, Erik and Ana who we adopted at 14, 13 and 10 years of age).